junxit/us-congress-bills-117/metadata.md

 - 2021-02-25 — Rule provides for consideration of H.R.
 803 and H.R.
 5. Rule provides for 1 hour of general debate on H.R.
 803 and one motion to recommit.
 Rule provides for 90 minutes of general debate on H.R.
 5 and one motion to recommit.
 - 2021-02-25 — Table the motion to reconsider Agreed to by the Yeas and Nays: 211 - 195 (Roll no. 40).
 - 2021-02-25 — The previous question was ordered pursuant to the rule.
+- 2021-03-01 — Received in the Senate.
+- 2021-03-02 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2021-03-02 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 9.